socketsupply/socket-api/README.md

  Browsers that support typed arrays are IE 10+, Firefox 4+, Chrome 7+, Safari 5.1+, Opera 11.6+, iOS 4.2+.

- We report that the browser does not support typed arrays if the are not subclassable using __proto__.
+ We report that the browser does not support typed arrays if they are not subclassable using __proto__.
 Firefox 4-29 lacks support for adding new properties to `Uint8Array` (See: https://bugzilla.mozilla.org/show_bug.cgi?id=695438).
 IE 10 lacks support for __proto__ and has a buggy typed array implementation.